-Eternal Spring Shrine – Eternal Spring Shrine was built atop Changchun Falls, which flows all year round.
+The Eternal Spring Shrine is named after nearby Changchun Falls, which flow all year round.

 Taroko Gorge National Park has 27 of the 100 Peaks of Taiwan, a widely recognized list of top mountains.

 With an elevation of 3,742 meters, Mount Nanhu is the fifth tallest peak in Taiwan and is blanketed by rolling fields of dwarf bamboo.

 Eternal Spring Shrine, perched on a hill, is a majestic monastery built to commemorate the 226 workers who were killed building the Central Cross-Island Highway.

 A bell tower and a sacred cave devoted to Guanyin, the Buddhist goddess of mercy, can be found at the back of the temple.

 Some 80% of Taiwan's animal species can also be found in the park, including the endemic Formosan black bear and Formosan rock macaque.